Freemium mobile market in shambles.

 Google top 10 most downloaded game in the world.

-29. 2 weeks ago
+29. 8 months ago

 Anonymous

-This is what ricitello means though, he thinks that they don't show ads to kids is a missed money even though these people don't do it for obvious reasons (advertising to kids means you're a bad fucking person).
+This is what ricitello means though, he thinks that they don't show ads to kids is a missed money even though these people don't do it for obvious reasons (advertising to kids means you're a bad fricking person).
 He's trying to treat the developers on Unity like he treated those at EA and force their hand to do things they don't want to do for good reasons, because as quoted by him "they're idiots".

 It's like trying to bootstrap yourself into being a publisher through duplicity.

-30. 2 weeks ago
+30. 8 months ago

 Anonymous